Business Law Services in Tacoma, WA

 Independent contractor agreements.
 Scope, payment, IP, confidentiality, termination, and misclassification risk addressed in one document.

 Severance and release agreements.
-ADEA and Washington state compliance.
+ADEA and Washington State compliance.

 Single policy drafting.
 Remote work, expense, social media, PTO, acceptable use, or similar standalone policies.

 Hiring process audits.
-Review of application, interview, and onboarding practices for FLSA, ADA, EEO, and Washington state compliance.
+Review of application, interview, and onboarding practices for FLSA, ADA, EEO, and Washington State compliance.

 Non-compete and non-solicitation review.
 Enforceability analysis under current Washington law, which significantly restricted non-competes in 2020.